kuusamo/core/readme.md

 Roadmap
 -------

+Graded assessments

+* Develop a scoring/answer system that can calculate a score
+* Submit the score to the backend using AJAX, which then updates userLesson

+Current setup

+* Does not work if you try and retake an assessment you have passed
+* Do we need this much state?

+* React "next lesson" button on final lesson
 * @todo in es/constants.js
 * Database migrations
 * Sticky lesson menu
 * Assessments
+* Manual marking
+* Pass mark for non-graded lessons

 * SMTP
 * Drip content